LanderDC/co-occurrence/README.md

 The script also allows you to correlate specific contigs of interest with all other contigs in your study.
 It needs the names of your contigs of interest (`-s/--segments`).
 The output is a correlation matrix of all contigs above the correlation threshold with your contigs of interest.

-`co-occurrence.py` and `co-occurrence.R` are basically the same (apart from the segment specific and contig length corrected options), the python script only runs much faster (eg. for ~9000 contigs 3m vs 1h3m for the R script with 42 threads).
+`co-occurrence.py` and `co-occurrence.R` are basically the same (apart from the segment specific and contig length corrected options), the python script only runs much faster (eg. for ~9000 contigs 3m in python vs 1h3m for the R script with 42 threads).
 So use the R script only if you have no other option.

 **Caveats:**
 1. You need a decent amount of samples with your virus a) present *and* b) absent, otherwise there will be a) no correlations or b) too many correlations with non-related contigs (eg. host sequences).